Visiting a corn maze at a Metro Vancouver or Fraser Valley farm is a fun way to spend time with family and celebrate the fall and harvest season.

 Lower Mainland Corn Mazes

 Corn mazes are offered by select local farms in Metro Vancouver and the Fraser Valley in late summer and early autumn.
-They are great attractions that have activities for folk of all ages.
+They are great attractions that have activities for folks of all ages.
 Most also have pumpkin patches.

 Below we list some of the top venues to have fun getting lost in a maze within the Lower Mainland.
 Check them out!

-(Note: Details are subject to change and some venues may be weather dependent.
+(Note: Details are subject to change and some venues may be weather-dependent.
 See official venue websites for exact information.)

 Chilliwack Corn Mazes